This vegetarian Chickpea Lentil Curry is just 1 Smart Point on Weight Watchers Freestyle plan, myWW Blue plan and myWW Purple plan.

 - Use chopped fresh veg rather than frozen mixed veg

-- Serve with a Garlic Naan Bread rather than rice for just 5 Smart Points!
+- Serve with a Garlic Naan Bread rather than rice for just 5 Smart Points (on Freestyle, Blue and Green)!

 - Use split peas rather than lentils.